kdanishh/LeoRover_SteamDeck/README.md

 |    4| FPX330-S102| Dynamixel frame for XL330| 2|

 # Power Distribution
 The servo motors for the manipulator (Dynamixel XM430-W350) require 12V DC and the servo motors for the Pan Tilt Camera (Dynamixel XL330-M288) require 5V DC.
 We have used Leo Rover [PowerBox](https://www.leorover.tech/shop/powerbox) for the power distribution.
-The PowerBox module can be replace by the Leo Rover's right quarter for easy integration.
+The PowerBox module can be replace by the Leo Rover's right quarter for easy integration.The use of PowerBox is optional and the power can be distributed by using the step down power convertors.
-The use of PowerBox is optional and the power can be distributed by using the step down power convertors.
+Refer to the [U2D2 Power hub guide](https://emanual.robotis.com/docs/en/parts/interface/u2d2_power_hub/) for powering up the Dynamixel motors and connecting it to the Raspberry Pi.

 # Installation